eugeniabut/my-publications/README.md

-# Eugenia Butkevich.
-List of scientific Publications.
+Please visit https://eugeniabut.github.io/my-publications/ to see a list of my scientific publications